KhronosGroup/glTF-Render-Fidelity/src/data/ABOUT.md

 ## Overview
 <br>

 The Render Fidelity web site provides users a means to compare the rendering of 3D models from the Khronos glTF Sample Asset Repository using different renderers in glTF viewers.
-The viewers include real-time ones such as Babylon.js and <model-viewer> and path tracing glTF viewers such as Blender Cycles and Dassault’s STELLAR.
+The viewers include real-time ones such as Babylon.js and &lt;model-viewer&gt; and path tracing glTF viewers such as Blender Cycles and Dassault’s STELLAR.
 <br>
 <br>